 And in this case, the but is this moment of Sunflower Maximus was short-lived.
 The first to bloom was a harbinger of doom.
 After two magnificent days, it began to droop.
 Then wilt.
 Then the head deteriorated quickly.
 The seeds never had time to develop, and it was over.
 The rest of the sunflowers, all two dozen of them, followed a similar arc.
 Spectacular bloom, sagging under their own fecundity, followed quickly by decline and deterioration.

 The lesson for me was one of balance.
 The sunflowers grew tall, bloomed big, and declined quickly.
 I’m 54.
-I get how that’s a choice, one that increasingly I am not willing to make.
+I fear a similar flowering.
+The good thing is, I’m a person, not a flower, and I have some say in the matter.
+If I grow, how I grow, includes some level of choice, and go big, and go home early is an end I am not willing to court.
 I’ve known this for a while: I’m willing to exchange size for sustainability.

 It’s worth noting that we’re about five years to the day from the time I had an operation in which a surgeon placed a stent in my heart.
 I have been reading my journal entries from when I first noticed that something was happening in my body.
 When I realized I might need some help.
 When I realized how close I came to being beyond help.
 It was a good lesson in things don’t last forever, that the sustainable route is the one that doesn’t fight against physics.
 That lasting is a good thing.
 That a bunch of smaller, gorgeous flowers are more than enough in any garden.